bryanmylee/svelte-popperjs/README.md

 ```

 Since Svelte automatically bundles all required dependencies, you only need to install this package as a dev dependency with the `-D` flag.

+Due to a configuration [issue with PopperJS](https://github.com/bryanmylee/svelte-popperjs/issues/25), this will not work in the Svelte REPL.
+However, `svelte-popperjs` works with Rollup, Vite, and SvelteKit!

 ## Usage